-4. As the objects of his affections are new, so also are his desires and AIMS.
-Formerly, these were directed solely to the world.
-He knew of nothing better, and cared for nothing more, than its fleeting vanities.
-But now his desires are raised above the world - to God as his chief good; and they extend beyond the world - to heaven as his everlasting home.
-His supreme desire is to know and enjoy God - to maintain communion with him - to acquire larger views of his perfections, and a sweeter sense of his presence, - to become conformed to his will, and to be transformed into his image.
-"There are many who say, Who will show us any good?
-Lord, lift up the light of your countenance upon me.
-You have put gladness into my heart, more than in the time that their corn and wine increased."
-"My soul follows hard after God; I will seek you early: my soul thirsts for you, my flesh longs for You in a dry and parched land, to see your power and Your glory as I have seen you in the sanctuary."
-This being his chief end and chosen good, his desires will be set on everything that has a tendency, as a means, to lead towards it.
-And hence his deep concern as to his saving interest in Christ - his earnest prayers for pardoning mercy and sanctifying grace - his patient waiting upon God in the way of his own appointment - and his spiritual appetite when, "like a new born babe, he desires the sincere milk of the word, that he may grow thereby."
-For spiritual life has its instincts as well as natural life does; and just as surely as a newborn child will crave the food which nourishes the body, so a soul that has been born again will desire and seek after its congenial aliment.
-And seeing that here everything is imperfect, and that in its present state he cannot enjoy God as he would, he will look beyond the world for the full satisfaction of his desires.
-The world was once his all: but now another world, infinitely greater and more glorious, has been brought into view.
-And by its surpassing worth and loveliness, it has attracted his affections towards it.
-So that, in some measure, he feels that his citizenship is in heaven - that his home is there - and that it is alike his duty and his privilege to "set his affections on things above, and not on things which are on the earth; for the things which are seen are temporal, but the things which are not seen are eternal."
+6. As the objects of his affections are new, so also are his desires and aims.
+Formerly, these were directed solely to the world; he knew of nothing better, and cared for nothing more than its fleeting vanities; but now they are raised above the world to God as his chief good; and extend beyond the world to heaven as his everlasting home.
+His supreme desire is to know and enjoy God, to maintain communion with him, to acquire larger views of his perfections, and a sweeter sense of his presence, to become conformed to his will, and to be transformed into his image.
+'There be many that say, Who will show us any good?
+Lord, lift thou up the light of thy countenance upon me.
+Thou hast put gladness into my heart more than in the time that their corn and wine increased.'
+'My soul followeth hard after God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and parched land, to see thy power and thy glory as I have seen thee in the sanctuary.'
+This being his chief end and chosen good, his desires will be set on every thing that has a tendency as a means to lead towards it; and hence his deep concern as to his saving interest in Christ, his earnest prayers for pardoning mercy and sanctifying grace, his patient waiting upon God in the way of his own appointment, and his spiritual appetite when, 'like a new-born babe, he desires the sincere milk of the word, that he may grow thereby.'
+For spiritual life has its instincts as well as natural; and just as surely as a new-born child will crave the food which nourishes the body, so will a soul that has been born again desire and seek after its congenial aliment.
+And seeing that here every thing is imperfect, and that in its present state he cannot enjoy God as he would, he will look beyond the world for the full satisfaction of his desires.
+The world was once his all; but now another world, infinitely greater and more glorious, has been brought into view; and, by its surpassing worth and loveliness, has attracted his affections towards it; so that, in some measure he feels that his citizenship is in heaven, that his home is there, and that it is alike his duty and and his privilege to 'set his affections on things above, and not on things which are on the earth; for the things which are seen are temporal, but the things which are not seen are eternal.'